chipmc/SleepHelper-Demo/README.md

 # SleepHelper-Demo

-A demonstration project for the new Sleep Helper library
+A demonstration project for the new Particle Sleep Helper library

+The Sleep Helper library can be found here: https://github.com/rickkas7/SleepHelper

 ## Goal of this project